 (one? x) Check if x is equal to 1.

-(or & forms) Evaluates to the last argument if all preceding elements are false, otherwise evaluates to true.
+(or & forms) Evaluates to the last argument if all preceding elements are falsey, otherwise evaluates to the first truthy element.

 (os/arch) Check the ISA that janet was compiled for.
 Returns one of: :x86 :x86-64 :arm :aarch64 :sparc :wasm :unknown

 (os/cd path) Change current directory to path.
-Returns true on success, false on failure.
+Returns nil on success, errors on failure.